sebastiangreger/kirby3-micropublisher/README.md

 # Kirby3 Micropublisher

-⚠ _This plugin is in Beta stage; expect breaking changes that are not backward compatible between versions until it reaches v1.0 stable!
-You are invited to play around with it (use the Kirby Starterkit for an easy start) and report any problems or observations as an [Issue](https://github.com/sebastiangreger/kirby3-micropublisher/issues); please subscribe to "Watch releases" if you want to get updated on new releases._
+⚠ _This plugin is in (eternal?)
+Beta and not currently maintained on a regular basis; developed as a personal pet project, it changes and evolves as do my personal needs.
+I merely publish it here for the benefit of the [Indieweb](https://indieweb.org) community.
+You are invited to play around with it (use the Kirby Starterkit for an easy start) and report any problems or observations as an [Issue](https://github.com/sebastiangreger/kirby3-micropublisher/issues), but I cannot promise any support._

 ## Overview